 Respiratory tract infections | Pokenga atewharowharo

-• They often occur after you get a cold or the flu.
+• They often occur after you get a cold or flu-like illnesses.

-• RTIs can be upper or lower – upper RTIs (eg, colds or sinus infections) can mostly be treated at home, but lower RTIs (eg, pneumonia) are more serious and generally need medical help.
+• Upper RTIs (eg, colds or sinus infections) can mostly be treated at home, but lower RTIs (eg, pneumonia) are more serious and generally need medical care.

 • People at greater risk of serious illness may need to consult their healthcare provider.

-• Reduce the spread with good hygiene and flu vaccination.
+• Reduce the spread with good hygiene, wearing a mask and getting vaccinations, including COVID-19 and influenza (flu).

 Boy in pyjamas on the couch sneezing into tissue